nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `list`<br>
   `select 2`<br>
-  Selects the 2nd task in the to-do list.
+  Selects the 2nd task in the DoDo-Bird.
 * `find Betsy` <br>
   `select 1`<br>
   Selects the 1st task in the results of the `find` command.

 #### Clearing all entries : `clear`
-Clears all entries from the to-do list.<br>
+Clears all entries from the DoDo-Bird.<br>
 Format: `clear`

 #### Exiting the program : `exit`